 Don’t read too much into Stevan Ridley‘s quiet showing last week.
 The tempo of the New England offense favored more passing situations, so Danny Woodhead saw more snaps out of New England’s backfield.
 Ridley is still the back to have here and should get back on track this week against Buffalo…WR Julian Edelman (hand) is still day-to-day .
 If he’s limited, obviously Wes Welker will begin to shoot back up fantasy rankings for Week Four.

 The Cardinals placed RB Beanie Wells on designated-for-return IR, meaning he will miss at least the next eight weeks.
 The oft-injured Wells is battling turf toe and had offseason knee surgery.
 If Ryan Williams, who excelled last week, is on your waiver-wire, go grab him as his value is skyrocketing.

 Co-owner and Managing Editor of Gridiron Experts.
 2012 FantasyPros Most Accurate Fantasy Expert.
 Member of the Fantasy Sports Writers Association.
-22 year fantasy football veteran.
+26 year fantasy football veteran.
 Featured on NFL.com, Fantasypros, Football Diehards annual magazine, local AM sports radio, podcasts everywhere and SiriusXM Fantasy Sports Radio.
 Once scored 4 touchdowns in a single game for Polk High School.